Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/iOS/README.md

 # Kidoz Applovin Adapters

-The kidoz Applovin Max Adapter was built against AppLovonSDK v11.4.4
+The kidoz Applovin Max Adapter was built and tested with AppLovinSDK v11.4.4

 To addthe adapter to your project with CocoaPods:
 ```